Codeyg12/react-weather/README.md

   ### Description

    A weather app using the OpenWeatherMap API.
-Shows a current card for the day as well as a 5 day forecast.
-I had previously completed a similar project for a boot camp and wanted to redo it in a different way.
+Shows a current card for the day as well as a 5-day forecast.
+I had previously completed a similar project for a boot camp and wanted to redo it differently.
 Although it was still made with vanilla JS.

   <p align="right"><a href="#readme-top">(Return to top)</a></p>